-- 1. Perform a scene survey. - 2.
-Perform a primary survey and expose the wound. - Control the bleeding with direct pressure using a bulky pad over sterile dressings. - 4.
+- Perform a primary survey and expose the wound. - Control the bleeding with direct pressure using a bulky pad over sterile dressings. - 4.
 Check the circulation in the fingers and compare it with the other hand. - Bend the fingers over the pad to make a fist and bandage the hand so the fist is held firmly closed. - 6.
-Place the middle of a narrow triangular bandage on the inside of the wrist and bring the ends around the back of the hand, or start wrapping with a roller bandage at the wrist, and continue wrapping around the back of the hand.
+Place the middle of a narrow triangular bandage on the inside of the wrist and bring